NC Child Care Snapshot

 | Total number of children enrolled in regulated facilities

-Source, Division of Child Development Monthly Statistical Summary Report - January 2013
+Source, Division of Child Development and Early Education Monthly Statistical Summary Report - March 2013

 The Current Child Care and Development Fund (CCDF) Plan